Ergodic Achievable Rate Analysis and Optimization of RIS-assisted Millimeter-Wave MIMO Communication Systems: Optimization of Transmit Covariance Matrix and Reflection Coefficients

+where $d_{b,i}$, $d_{u,i}$, and $d_{r,i}$ are defined in \textbf{Lemma} \ref{lemma1}.
 Compared with the original problem $\mathcal{P}_0$, the problem $\mathcal{P}_1$ is much clearer.
 However, the problem $\mathcal{P}_1$ is still challenging due to two facts.
 Firstly, the objective function is not directly related to the optimizing variables $\mathbf{Q}$ and $\mathbf{\Theta}$.
 Thus, we need to bridge the gap for the further optimization procedure.
 Secondly, the problem $\mathcal{P}_1$ is highly non-convex due to the unit-modulus constraints.
-In the following, we will first introduce a theorem to connect the objective function with the optimizing variables.
+In the following, we will first introduce a lemma to connect the objective function with the optimizing variables.
 Then, the alternating optimization method is adopted to decouple the problem $\mathcal{P}_1$ into two sub-problems.